yifanhu-2/ml-coursera-python-assignments/README.md

 ## 5. [Bias vs Variance Trade-off](/Exercise5/exercise5.ipynb)

-- Implemented a polynomial NN with 1 hidden layer with sigmoid activation
+- Created a polynomial NN with 1 hidden layer with sigmoid activation
 - Plotted **learning curve** for train and cross-validation samples to gauge fitness, and **validation curve** for diagnostics
 - Tackled the overfitting problem by experimenting with different levels of regularization